Assassin’s Creed II (PS3) Review

 Brutalist Review Style (Version 2)

-The Renaissance brings to mind streets full of merchants, Leonardo da Vinci, and a new age of art and culture.
+Assassin’s Creed II trades the dusty crusades for Renaissance Italy—and in doing so, evolves from a promising concept into a genre-defining masterpiece.
+The Renaissance evokes images of bustling streets filled with merchants, Leonardo da Vinci, and a new era of art and culture.
 Ubisoft Montreal hopes to add Ezio, a young nobleman turned assassin, to that image of this historical time period.
-Assassin’s Creed II picks up where 2007’s Assassin’s Creed left off, only this time the developers have moved the setting from the Crusades to 15th-century Italy, attempting to outdo the first game in every way imaginable.
+Assassin’s Creed II picks up where 2007’s Assassin’s Creed left off, this time setting the action in 15th-century Italy and attempting to outdo the original game in every way imaginable.
 This is no easy feat, but the Montreal-based development team has achieved this lofty goal.

 Assassin’s Creed II follows the same structure as its predecessor.
 Playing as Desmond, the latest in a long line of assassins, you use a machine called the Animus to travel back through the genetic memories of your ancestors to learn what they knew and uncover the truth about your destiny.
 Using the Animus, Desmond takes control of Ezio Auditore da Firenze, a layabout son of an Italian nobleman.
 It is only when Ezio’s family is framed for treason that he learns of his lineage and his destiny as an assassin.
 The ultimate quest of the game is to take revenge on all those who conspired against Ezio’s father and make sure they do not have a chance to carry out their catastrophic plan.